cuijiyao01/docker-k8s-training/kubernetes/exercise_11_write_a_helm_chart.md

 # Exercise 11: Write your first helm chart

-In this exercise you will author a very basic helm chart consisting of a config map with stores information about your favorite food & drinks.
+In this exercise, you will be dealing with _Tiller_ and _Helm_.

+After having used a ready-made helm chart from the public chart repository on GitHub, it is now time to author a very basic helm chart consisting of a config map which stores information about your favorite food & drinks.

 **Note:** This exercise does not build on any of the previous exercises.